wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 If the request sent was a HTTP `GET`, the user simply wants to request a blank form to fill out - so we respond by `render`ing the `profile_registration.html` template created above with a blank instance of the `UserProfileForm`, passed to the rendering context dictionary as `form` - thus satisfying the requirement we created in our template.
 This solution should therefore handle all required scenarios for creating, parsing and saving data from a `UserProfileForm` form.

 E> ### Can't find `login_required`?
+E>
 E> Remember, once a newly registered user hits this view, they will have had a new account created for them - so we can safely assume that he or she is now logged into Rango.
-This is why we are using the neat `@login_required` decorator at the top of our view to prevent individuals from accessing the view when they are unauthorised to do so.
+This is why we are using the `@login_required` decorator at the top of our view to prevent individuals from accessing the view when they are unauthorised to do so.
 E>
 E> If you are receiving an error stating that the `login_required()` function (used as a decorator to our new view) cannot be located, ensure that you have the following `import` statement at the top of your `view.py` module.
 E>